George F. Hoar

-George Frisbie Hoar (August 29, 1826 – September 30, 1904) was an American attorney and politician, represented Massachusetts in the United States Senate from 1877 until his death in 1904.
+George Frisbie Hoar (August 29, 1826 – September 30, 1904) was an American attorney and politician who represented Massachusetts in the United States Senate from 1877 until his death in 1904.
 He belonged to an extended family that became politically prominent in 18th- and 19th-century New England.

 An abolitionist and Radical Republican, Hoar regarded slavery as immoral and was raised in a household which actively opposed racial bigotry and often defied laws they deemed unjust.
 Hoar strongly opposed and assailed the Democratic Party, which he viewed as the "party of the saloon keeper, ballot-box stuffer, and Klansman."

 Hoar was referred to by his middle name "Frisbie" among friends.

 Early life

 Hoar was born in Concord, Massachusetts, on August 29, 1826.
 He studied for several months at a boarding school in Waltham, Massachusetts, run by Samuel and Sarah Bradford Ripley.
 He graduated from Harvard University in 1846 and earned his law degree at Harvard Law School in 1849.
 He was admitted to the bar and settled in Worcester, Massachusetts, where he practiced law.
 Initially a member of the Free Soil Party, of which he became the leader, he joined the Republican Party shortly after its founding.